42Bastian/rmac/docs/rmac.rst

      xxxxxxxx  dc.l .2  ;forward reference
      60FE  .2: bra.s.2  ;backward reference

- o Forward branches (including **BSR**\s) are never optimized to their short forms.
+ * Forward branches (including **BSR**\s) are never optimized to their short forms.
-   To get a short forward branch it is necessary to explicitly use the ".s" suffix in the source code. o Error messages may appear at the end of the assembly, referring to earlier source lines that contained undefined symbols. o All object code generated must fit in memory.
+   To get a short forward branch it is necessary to explicitly use the ".s" suffix in the source code.
+ * Error messages may appear at the end of the assembly, referring to earlier source lines that contained undefined symbols.
+ * All object code generated must fit in memory.
 Running out of memory is a fatal error that you must deal with by splitting up your source files, re-sizing or eliminating memory-using programs such as ramdisks and desk accessories, or buying more RAM.